 Cycles not recognised as mobility aids

 Many disabled people find cycling easier than walking.
-However, under existing legislation cycles are not listed as a mobility aid (unlike wheelchairs and mobility scooters), meaning disabled cyclists may be asked to dismount in places where ‘cyclists dismount’ signs are displayed (despite the fact that walking a mobility aid, such as a handcycle, might be physically impossible for some).
+However, under existing legislation cycles are not listed as a mobility aid (unlike wheelchairs and mobility scooters), meaning disabled cyclists may be asked to dismount in places where ‘cyclists dismount’ signs are displayed (despite the fact that walking or wheeling a mobility aid, such as a handcycle, might be physically impossible for some).